 - Read our simple 18-step guide on how to move to Germany

 - Join expat Facebook groups in your city.
 The members here are usually a warm bunch who will be able to answer any specific questions you might have.

 As I covered in this guide, remember that your monthly living costs will depend on your lifestyle, where you decide to live, and your family’s size.

 The standard of living in Germany is very high, and the cost of living is relatively cheap here when you compare it to other European countries like Denmark or Switzerland.

-As an expat, your salary should be more than enough to cover your basic expenses and give you extra money to travel or enjoy a few nights out with your friends!
+As an expat, your salary should be more than enough to cover your basic living expenses and give you extra money to travel or enjoy a few nights out with your friends!